VerSkyLicense inquiry

 Engineer by training.
 Builder by disposition.
 Based in Bangkok, Thailand.

 Filed both VerSky patents Pro Se with USPTO on February 27, 2026 — without a patent attorney, without a startup, without a team.
-Authored the specification, claims, drawings, IDS, and 35+ rounds of internal review using an orchestrated workflow of four AI collaborators.
+Authored the specification, claims, drawings, and IDS through many rounds of internal review.

 “The hardest part of an open protocol isn't the protocol — it's the patience to publish it before the standards body asks for it.”